Pierre-Colin/micspam/README.md

 ./micspam.sh
 ```

-Use the `-s` or `-m` options if you want to change the name of the sink or
+Use the `-s` option if you want to change the name of the sink.
+This should
-virtual microphone respectively.
-This should only be necessary if the default
+only be necessary if the default one (`micspam`) is already taken.
-ones are already taken.

-The utility takes care of creating the sink and/or virtual microphone if they
+The utility takes care of creating the sink with `media.class=Audio/Duplex` if
-don't already exist.
-After that, it enters a loop where it rewires MPD to the
+it doesn't already exist.
+After that, it enters a loop where it rewires MPD
-virtual microphone every second.
+to it every second.
 This is necessary because MPD may unload its
 audio module when you stop playing music.

 To quit the script, simply send `SIGINT` (<kbd>Ctrl</kbd> + <kbd>C</kbd> in the
 terminal) to it.
 It will take care of setting the PipeWire default microphone
 back to what it was when the script was launched.
+It will also try to unload
+the sink if it previously created and signal if this failed.